christianfrey/generate-password/README.md

 - Generates passwords using `secrets` for cryptographic security.
 - Customizable via command-line arguments:
   - Password length
-  - Include or exclude uppercase letters, digits, and special characters.
+  - Include or exclude uppercase letters, digits, and special characters
+  - Copy the generated password to the clipboard (requires `pyperclip`)

 ## Usage